Our school attendance target is to be above 96%

 There are 190 days in a school year, which leaves 175 days to spend on family time, shopping, appointments etc.

-Every Friday we have a Gold Book assembly where the highest EYFS/KS1 class and the highest KS2 class are awarded with a non-uniform day the following Friday.
+Every Monday we announce on Dojo the highest EYFS/KS1 class and the highest KS2 class where they are awarded with a non-uniform day the following Friday.

 CUMBRIA COUNTY COUNCIL GUIDANCE